 Business leaders also rely on analytics systems, often integrated with their cloud-based ERP, SCM, and HCM applications, to help them visualize, interpret, and report higher-quality financial, supply chain, and HR metrics.

-Oracle Fusion Cloud Manufacturing, part of the Oracle Cloud SCM suite, can boost productivity on the factory floor by connecting shop floor data coming from IoT sensors with maintenance and planning systems.
-The application uses AI to predict machine failures that cause downtime.
+Oracle Fusion Cloud Manufacturing, part of the Oracle Fusion Cloud SCM suite, can boost productivity on the factory floor by connecting shop floor data coming from IoT sensors with maintenance and planning systems.
+The application uses AI to predict the machine failures that cause downtime.
 Other productivity-boosting features include intelligent track and trace, logistics visibility and management, and procurement tools.

 Oracle Fusion Cloud SCM and ERP applications let manufacturers manage financials, coordinate the activity of supply chain partners, achieve sustainability goals, and ensure regulatory compliance.
 And Oracle Cloud HCM helps manage all their HR processes, from recruitment, hiring, and onboarding to retirement.

 Complementing Oracle’s cloud ERP, SCM, and HCM applications are its industry-leading data management and analytics capabilities.
 Oracle Cloud Infrastructure (OCI), Oracle’s next-generation cloud infrastructure, is empowering manufacturers to put their data to work, improving demand forecasting and order management, detecting equipment failures, and improving quality control.
 With the high performance computing available on OCI, manufacturers can run advanced design simulations with improved speed, at a lower cost.

 Supply chain disruptions, labor shortages, sustainability pressures, and regulations are just several of the many pain points that manufacturers try to alleviate.

 Which technologies help manufacturers cope with supply chain disruptions?